 Public dataset deployment

-As we continue to expand and refine our review datasets and methods, we will have an ever-increasing set of studies and media articles which we have reviewed.
+As we continue to expand and refine our review datasets and methods, we will have an ever-increasing set of studies and media articles which we have reviewed, and will make them publicly available and easily readable by all kinds of engines.
 The full reviews will be made publicly available and summarized at multiple levels.
 The top-level review will be a simple, tweet-length, public-language strength and language summary.
 The second level will be a one-paragraph public-language summary of the review.
 The third level will be a single-page technical summary of review findings, intended largely for researchers for people with research backgrounds.
 Finally, the full original review documents, methods, and revision history will be fully available as downloads.
 We may also make a public API to allow other services to utilize review data.

 In addition to impact through allowing individuals to share review information to peers, the dataset will serve as a source for determining the credibility of individuals, media outlets, journals, and other institutions.
 While funders and hiring organizations typically rely on citation and publication counts, the dataset provides an independent source strength and value.
 Positive reviews may help more credible researchers, journalists, and institutions’ reputations among funders, hirers, decision-makers, and the public.
 That is particularly valuable for those with stronger methods and language, but lower volume publications.
 Of course, the opposite is also true.

 Long term goals and sustainability